“Students at Goldwyn arrive with a past and leave with a future” (Ofsted report June 2014)

 We want students to acquire new knowledge and skills, develop their ideas and increase their understanding; apply intellectual, physical and creative effort in their work; be productive and work at a good pace; show interest in their work and be able to sustain concentration and think and learn for themselves; understand what they are doing, how well they have done and how they can improve.

-At Key Stage 3 we offer a full Core and Foundation subject programme.
+Each of our pathways at Key Stage 3 we offer a National Curriculum Core and Foundation subject programme.
 Some personalisation of student programmes in Year 9 has allowed for a few students to attend the Challenger programme, which develops team building and personal skills.
-Students from Year 7 onwards are able to opt for our nationally accredited Hair and Beauty course.
+Students on our Goldwyn Plus pathway will have more personalised programmes which may include other subjects and activities.

 “Students receive a very high quality curriculum that is broad and well balanced.
 The curriculum in Years 10 and 11 is personalised as students pursue individual learning pathways” (OFSTED report February 2011)